 The definition of drug relapse is evolving, thereby complicating efforts to explain it.
 Researchers debate whether drug relapse is a process or an outcome in and of itself.
 The origins of the definition of drug relapse come from a medical model that viewed addiction as a disease: a patient returns to a state of sickness after a period of remission.
 As the definition evolved, it came to encapsulate the process that leads people in recovery to return to their drug abuse.

 Drug addiction is a chronic disease that affects millions of people around the world.
 It is characterized by intense drug cravings and an inability to control drug use despite negative consequences.
 Not everyone who abuses drugs becomes addicted, but it can happen to anyone, regardless of whether their drug of choice is a prescription medication or an illicit drug.
-A 2014 national survey on drug abuse reports that 21.5 million Americans over the age of 12 had a substance use disorder in the previous year, which corresponds to about 1 in 12 people.
+A 2014 national survey on drug abuse reports that 21.5 million Americans over the age of 12 had a substance use disorder in the previous year, corresponding to about 1 in 12 people.

 If you continue to use drugs even though it interferes with life at work, school, or at home, you may be struggling with a substance use disorder.
 Many people first use drugs in their teens— drug use has consistently shown to be highest among people in their late teens and twenties—however, drug addiction can start at any age.
 Drug use is increasing among people in their 50s and 60s, partly due to the drug-friendly nature of aging Baby Boomers.

 - What Causes Relapse?

 - What Percentage of Addicts Stay Clean for Life

 - Why Do People Relapse on Drugs?

 - Why Do Addicts Relapse When Things Are Good?

 - How Many Times Do Addicts Relapse Before Quitting Successfully?